omar-elmaria/python_scrapy_airflow_pipeline/README.md

 ![image](https://user-images.githubusercontent.com/98691360/193468732-428f0d19-a0b7-469d-bdbb-39ebbeca7b31.png)

+The new value that will be added under the Path variable is --> %PYTHONPATH%

+N.B.
+You will need to restart your computer for this change to come into effect

 **Step 10:** Delete the JSON files from the data folder to start on a clean slate

 **Step 11:** Now, you are ready to scrape the website.
 The order of running the scripts should be as follows: